 3. Appealing a local listing decision

 When an asset is added to the local list the Council will write to owner / occupant of any occupied structure informing them in writing.
 If an owner or occupier wish to appeal the local listing they must write to the Executive Director responsible for the Planning Division explaining why they think their asset is not of local architectural or historic interest.
 Similarly, if the Council chooses not to locally list a building then the person who proposed the listing can write asking the Executive Director to revisit the decision.
-The address is:
+The address to write to is:

 4. Carrying out works to a locally listed building